Courant-Dorfman algebras of differential operators and Dorfman connections of Courant algebroids

 \section{Abstract}

-We extend the Courant-Dorfman algebra of a Courant algebroid $E$ to an algebra of differential operators on tensor products of $E$ with values in tensor bundles of a vector bundle $B$, predual of $E$.
-Starting with a Dorfman connection of $E$ on $B$, this algebra provides the natural space in which the Cartan calculus and the curvatures of induced connections live.
-We conclude with examples of Dorfman connections arising from well known cases of Courant algebroids.
+We construct an algebra and a complex of multidifferential operators on tensor products of a Courant algebroid $E$ with values in the endomorphism bundle of a smooth vector bundle $B$, predual of $E$, extending the standard complex of the Courant-Dorfman algebra of $E$.
+Also, we study Dorfman connections of $E$ on $B$, and show that the Cartan calculus, curvatures of induced connections and basic differential geometric identities of them make sense in this algebra.